willypuzzle/laravel-permission/README.md

 }
 ```

+You can protect crud routes with \Idsign\Permission\Middlewares\CrudMiddleware, see config file for more informations.

 ### Catching role and permission failures
 If you want to override the default `403` response, you can catch the `UnauthorizedException` using your app's exception handler: